Rahime Perestu Sultan: Marriage

 One spring day in 1844, Abdulmejid came to visit his aunt and was passing through the harem gardens when he saw Perestu, then fourteen years old.
 The chronicles say that he was so impressed with her that her aunt asked him if he was okay.

 He asked his aunt to give her hand in marriage to him.
 Firstly, Esma Sultan refused to give Perestu's hand in marriage but later consented, provided that Perestu became his legal wife and not a consort in concubinage.
 One week after that, Perestu was sent off to the Topkapı Palace and became Abdulmejid's first legal wife.

 She was given the title of "Senior Ikbal".
 In 1845, she was elevated to "Sixth Kadın", in 1851, to "Fifth Kadın", and in 1861, to "Fourth Kadın".

 Perestu had no children of her own.
-In 1845, Cemile Sultan's mother Düzdidil Hanım died leaving her motherless aged two.
-Abdulmejid took her to Perestu, and entrusted her into her care.
+In 1845, when Cemile Sultan's mother Düzdidil Hanım died leaving her motherless aged two, Abdulmejid entrusted her to Perestu's care.
 She also became the adoptive mother of Abdul Hamid II after the death of his own mother, Tirimüjgan Kadın in 1852.
 Thus, the two siblings grew up together in the same household and spent their childhoods with one another.

-After Abdulmejid's death in 1861, she settled in her villa in Maçka, Nişantaşı, which had been a gift presented to her by Sultan Abdulaziz.
+After Abdulmejid's death in 1861, she settled in her villa in Maçka, Nişantaşı, which had been gifted to her by Sultan Abdulaziz.

 Children

-Perestu had no biological children, but she adopted two of the Abdulmejid's children, a daughter and a son, who was birth by others consorts, when they lost their mothers:
+Perestu had no biological children, but she adopted two of Abdulmejid's children, a daughter and a son, who were born to other consorts, when they lost their mothers: